bakera1/CreditDefaultSwapPricer/README.md

 ### CDS All In One

-Once you have downloaded and built the project a simple function cds_all_in_one will provide a swig wrapped C++ function that invokes the underlying C library functions from the [ISDA CDS model](http://www.cdsmodel.com/cdsmodel/).
+Once you have downloaded and built the project a simple function cds_all_in_one will provide a [SWIG](http://www.swig.org/) wrapped C++ function that invokes the underlying C library functions from the [ISDA CDS model](http://www.cdsmodel.com/cdsmodel/).
 The interface has been constructed to make the usage as simple and easy as possible.
 Python native types are used and no custom objects are used.

 ```python